MapStory/mapstory-community/roadmap.md

 **[3D MapStories](items/3d.md)** - There are several cool WebGL toolkits that may let us view MapStories not just in 2D but in 3D, over time.
 As a user, I want to incorporate these.

-**[Mobile](items/mobile.md)** - As a user, I need to be able to perform simple search, playback and profile management operations on mobile.
-Editing, composing, and uploading will not occur on mobile devices at this time.

 **[Internationalization](items/i18n.md)** - MapStory should be available to people regardless of what language they speak.
 As a user, I want to make sure the site is all internationalized and start a crowd sourced localization effort.